Coal forest: Environment

 The coal forests seem to have been areas of flat, low-lying swampy areas with rivers flowing through from higher, drier land.
 When the rivers flooded, silt gradually built up into natural levees.
 Lakes formed as some areas subsided, while formerly wet areas became dry from silt buildups.
 When a forested area became dry enough to be set on fire by lightning, the resulting forest fire left charcoal, the fusain component of coal.

 Plant life

 There seems to have been a rich and varied flora, with sets of species for each type of growing condition.
-The most varied flora seems to have been leave vegetation, with many species of trees, bushes, creepers, etc. Thickets of Calamites seem to have favored the edges of lakes and waterways.
+The most varied flora seems to have been leafy vegetation, with many species of trees, bushes, creepers, etc. Thickets of Calamites seem to have favored the edges of lakes and waterways.
 Lycopsid genera specialized in various roles: Paralycopodites as a pioneer on newly silted lakes shallow enough for land vegetation to start; Diaphorodendron later when the ground had become peaty.

 Other species specialized in re-settling land which had been briefly deforested by flooding: Synchysidendron and Lepidodendron in mineral-soil areas and Lepidophloios in peat areas.
 Cordaites may have favored drier areas of the swamp.
-One author thinks that Sigillaria favored the intermediate areas between levee habitat and swamp habitat.
 In the later part of this period tree ferns tended to take over from lycopsid trees.

 Some of the characteristic plants of the coal forests were: